astrivant/polyad/docs/proposals/copolyad-language.md

 the two rate fields as numbers already normalized to the same unit.
 It would also supply the evidence's timestamp, subject, provenance and workload profile outside the expression for freshness and applicability checks.
-Evaluating this condition says whether that snapshot passes the filter; it does not prove future throughput or logical implication between arbitrary CEL programs.
+Evaluating this condition determines whether the supplied snapshot passes the filter.
+Performance verification uses the declared measurement contract; implication between policies requires a separate proof method.

 Follow the [decision-gate expression boundaries](decision-gates.md#language-and-compiler-direction): compile and type-check per pinned policy revision; bound input and evaluation